 - Greenfield

-- The fares listed are the lowest available Saver Fare for a ticket purchased more than fourteen (14) days in advance.
+- The fares listed are the lowest available Amtrak Value fare.

-- Higher fares apply when a ticket is purchased less than 14 days in advance, during peak travel periods, and when seats are limited on a particular train.
+- Higher fares may apply when a ticket is purchased closer to the date of departure, during peak travel periods, and when seats are limited on a particular train.

 Ticket information

-Tickets should be purchased in advance using Amtrak’s mobile app or the Amtrak website [Amtrak.com].
+Purchase tickets in advance using Amtrak’s mobile app or website (Amtrak.com).

 Tickets can also be purchased by calling Amtrak (1-800-USA-RAIL) or by visiting a staffed Amtrak ticket office, for example at Springfield Union Station.